 The dispute started last spring when the board made adjustments to the contract that was aproved in January.
 Changes were made to the contract language because of the new state law that required state employees to contribute to their pension and health care benefit programs.

-Teachers, in the job action, have been declining to work extra unpaid hours.
-Some students said because of this, they haven't been able to get teachers to write letters of recommendation for college applications.
+Teachers, in the job action, have been declining to work extra unpaid hours. for college applications.

 Sue Hill, president of the HEA, declined to comment on Thursday.